HumanCompatibleAI/imitation/docs/tutorials/reward_networks.rst

 Reward Networks
 ===============

 The goal of both inverse reinforcement learning (IRL) algorithms (e.g. :ref:`AIRL <airl docs>`, :ref:`GAIL <gail docs>`) and :ref:`preference comparison <preference comparisons docs>` is to discover a reward function.
-In imitation these learned rewards are parameterized by reward networks.
+In imitation learning, these discovered rewards are parameterized by reward networks.

 Reward Network API
 ------------------

 Reward networks need to support two separate but equally important modes of operation.
-First, these networks need to produce a reward that can be differentiated through and used for training the reward net.
+First, these networks need to produce a reward that can be differentiated and used for training the reward network.
 These rewards are provided by the :meth:`forward <imitation.rewards.reward_nets.RewardNet.forward>` method.
 Second, these networks need to produce a reward that can be used for training policies.
-These rewards are provided by the :meth:`predict_processed <imitation.rewards.reward_nets.RewardNet.predict_processed>` method which applies additional post processing that is unhelpful during reward net training.
+These rewards are provided by the :meth:`predict_processed <imitation.rewards.reward_nets.RewardNet.predict_processed>` method, which applies additional post-processing that is unhelpful during reward network training.

 Reward Network Architecture
 ---------------------------

-In imitation reward networks are `torch.nn.Module <https://pytorch.org/docs/stable/generated/torch.nn.Module.html>`_.
-Out of the box imitation provides a few reward network architectures: an multi-layer perceptron :class:`BasicRewardNet <imitation.rewards.reward_nets.BasicRewardNet>` and a convolutional neural net :class:`CNNRewardNet <imitation.rewards.reward_net.CNNRewardNet>`.
-To implement your own custom reward network you can subclass :class:`RewardNet <imitation.rewards.reward_nets.RewardNet>`.
+In imitation learning, reward networks are `torch.nn.Module <https://pytorch.org/docs/stable/generated/torch.nn.Module.html>`_.
+Out of the box, imitation provides a few reward network architectures such as multi-layer perceptron :class:`BasicRewardNet <imitation.rewards.reward_nets.BasicRewardNet>` and a convolutional neural net :class:`CNNRewardNet <imitation.rewards.reward_net.CNNRewardNet>`.
+To implement your own custom reward network, you can subclass :class:`RewardNet <imitation.rewards.reward_nets.RewardNet>`.

 .. testcode::
     :skipif: skip_doctests